2001 Food City 500: Background

 Bristol Motor Speedway, where the race was held.

-The track, Bristol Motor Speedway, is one of five short tracks to hold NASCAR races; the others are Richmond International Raceway, Dover International Speedway, Martinsville Speedway, and Phoenix International Raceway.
+The track, Bristol Motor Speedway, is one of five short tracks to hold NASCAR races.
 Its standard track at Bristol Motor Speedway is a four-turn short track oval that is 0.533 mi long.
 The track's turns are banked from twenty-four to thirty degrees, while both the front stretch (the location of the finish line) and the back stretch are banked from six to ten degrees.

 Before the race Dale Jarrett led the Drivers' Championship with 756 points, with Sterling Marlin and Johnny Benson Jr. tied for second place with 691 points each.
 Jeff Gordon and Steve Park rounded out the top five, and Ricky Rudd, Rusty Wallace, Michael Waltrip, Bill Elliott and Ken Schrader rounded out the top ten.
 In the Manufacturers' Championship, Chevrolet led with 42 points; Ford was second with 31 points.
 Pontiac was third with 19 points, with Dodge a close fourth with 17 points.
 Wallace was the race's defending champion.